Chart of Accounts

 Can I rename an account?
 Yes, renaming an account updates all historical transactions.

 What happens if I archive an account with a balance?
-The balance remains in reports.
-Consider transferring the balance first.
+Archived accounts are excluded from financial reports, so transfer or zero out the balance before archiving.

 Can I have sub-accounts?
 Not currently.
 Use naming conventions like “Fundraising - Event Name” to group related accounts.